HackNuke/rpg-assist/README.md

 *Type:* CLI

 Creates very basic html for a table of pledge stats, for use with White Wolf's *Changelinge: the Lost* game system.
 The spreadsheet should look like the example sheet (pledge summary - template.ods) and must be saved in the CSV format.

-## Random Seeming and Kith Generator (random_sk.py)

-*Requirements:* Python 2.7, GTK 2 or 3, pygtk

-*Type:* GUI

-Simple random item picker designed to generate Seeming & Kith pairs for use with White Wolf's *Changelinge: the Lost* game system.
-Can easily be modified to create any other kind of pairing.